 A: Absolutely.
 While the basic training may be similar between schools that offer health information technology programs, UMA is pleased to offer an extensive list of student services, all included in our competitively priced tuition.5 UMA is a school that offers a health information technology training program which includes one-on-one tutoring, help with writing your resume, job interview coaching and job search assistance.

-Q: What type health information technology classes would I take?
+Q: What type health information technology courses would I take?

-A: As a health information technology student at UMA, you’ll take classes on a wide range of topics.
+A: As a health information technology student at UMA, you’ll take courses on a wide range of topics.
 You’ll study healthcare computer information systems starting with the basics, you’ll study various tasks and responsibilities related to management and supervision, and medical terminology.
-To see a complete list of the classes you would take at UMA to become a health information technician, see the classes section on this page.
+To see a complete list of the courses you would take at UMA to become a health information technician, see the courses section on this page.